How to self-publish your book on Amazon (the ultimate guide)

-So your ebooks need to take people to a page on your website that maximises the number of people downloading your story.
+So your ebooks need to take people to a page on your website that maxes the number of people downloading your story.

 Your home page too should be all about fulfilling your website’s basic mission, which is (remember?) to collect your readers’ email addresses.

 You can see my home page here.
-Note that it puts front and centre the basic proposition: Hey, get your free e-book here.
+Note it puts at the forefront the basic proposition: Hey, get your free e-book here.
 And count how many links there are on that front page to the one same get-your-freebie landing page!
 There are nine.

 How cool is that?

 Oh, and since you’re building a website, you may as well do the obvious bits right.
 The branding of the site should be synced with your books’ branding.
-The site should communicate what you are all about as an author as swiftly and identifiably as your book covers.
+The site should communicate what you are all about as an author as swiftly as your book covers do.
 Your site should be mobile responsive, so that it looks as good on a phone as it does on a PC or tablet.

 And so on.
 There are other bits and pieces to get right, but any half-way competent designer should do them fine.

 If you want to build the site yourself, then do – just get that landing page right, and make sure that you pay that teeny-tiny bit extra for www.yourname.com rather than www.yourname.wordpress.com.
 The latter is OK for when you’re just starting out, but then you’ll sell a load of books and want your own domain name, so really just make that little investment upfront.
 You’ll be happy about it later, honest.